How To Reset Car Computer At Home

 Use OBD2 Scanners

-As mentioned earlier, an OBD2 scanner is one of the most efficient ways to reset your car's computer without disconnecting the battery.
+As mentioned earlier, the best scanner for cars is one of the most efficient ways to reset your car's computer without disconnecting the battery.

 This tool communicates directly with the ECU, allowing you to reset any stored codes or data electronically.